id01/kabootstrap/README.md

 ## Usage
 To install:
 ```
-./installkalichroot.sh # Then wait...
+sudo ./installkalichroot.sh # Then wait...
 For a very, long time.
 ```
 To start kali chroot:
 ```